 After Nextra, Roman moved with his family to Canada, just like Kapitan.
 But instead of Vancouver, he settled east, in Toronto.
 “Roman can talk anyone into anything,” Kapitan says wryly.
 “So when we felt our sales needed a boost, I contacted him and offered the position of sales director.”

 Roman started splitting his time between Canada and Russia, where he had a foreign investment consulting business.
 “It was financially rewarding, but at some point I got tired of spending most of my time on a plane from home to Moscow and back,” he recalls.
 So he gladly accepted a position that would require less traveling.
 Or so he thought it would.

-  With successful showings at international trade shows like CeBIT, CES and MWC through the 1990s and 2010s, PortaOne’s business model started to take shape.
+With successful showings at international trade shows like CeBIT, CES, and MWC through the 1990s and 2010s, PortaOne’s business model started to take shape.
 “We opened technology offices in Ukraine, Vancouver, and, after the EU tightened its data privacy requirements, Barcelona.
-Roman and the team would travel to various trade shows and meet prospects, while the developers technology and sysadmins support offices in Ukraine provided supportengineering follow-ups and built new features according to customers’ specs,” explains Andriy.
+Roman and the team would travel to various trade shows and meet prospects, while the technology and support offices in Ukraine provided customer support, engineering follow-ups, and built new features according to customers’ specs,” explains Andriy.

 The Distributed Team

 Practicing what they preach, PortaOne started hiring more remote professionals all across the globe to help with sales, customer support, customer success, technology architecture, and more.
 Everyone could communicate using the company’s own product: PortaSwitch for remote IP telephony, with a blend of online collaboration tools.
 Thankfully, such tools started to appear and proliferate right at that time.
 Think Google Docs/Workspace, Confluence, Roundcube, Slack, Zoom, and many others.